Judge won't grant summary judgment in SF retaliatory termination case

 Timothy J. Donohue alleges that his then-employer, insurer Arthur J. Gallagher & Co. and the company’s area president, Bob Jacobsen, engaged in an act of retaliatory discharge.

-Donohue testified to the state Senate Commerce and Energy Committee on January 25, 2022, in support of SB-92, which sought more transparency from insurance pools.
+Donohue testified to the state Senate Commerce and Energy Committee on January 25, 2022, in support of SB-92, which sought more transparency from taxpayer-funded insurance pools.
+The committee set the proposal aside.

 Jacobsen called Donohue on February 2, 2022, and terminated Donohue because of the testimony.